department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.chReport-notes.md

 - note to API use, the Observations here are lab results and thus would include: Blood Sugar, Cholesterol, and INR
 - See [99VA code system conversion](utility.html#code-lookup) (i.e., `99VA60` = `http://va.gov/terminology/vistaDefinedTerms/60`)
 - ChemistryResult ObservationStatus translated to Observation.status using [concept map translation](ConceptMap-VF-ChemistryResult-ObservationStatus.html)
+- DiagnosticReport.status is set to `final` if all Observations are final; and `preliminary` if any Observations are not final.
+- DiagnosticReport.status could be set to `entered-in-error` if `ORDER CANCELED` or deleted
+- ServiceRequest.status is always `unknown` as we are creating a contained resource for this

 #### Mapping Concerns

-- KBS?
-Should we derive DiagnosticReport.status from the ObservationStatus?
-TODO: Yes, mostly the least of the values
-- KBS?
-Should DiagnosticReport.status be set to `entered-in-error` if `ORDER CANCELLED`? or is that distinct from entered-in-error which won't come as a status?
-TODO: set to final, preliminary, or handle deleted/entered-in-error.
-- KBS?
-Should ServiceRequest.status have a value other than unknown?
-TODO: no.
 - would like to have vista field mapping, but so far few fields are sure
   - are trying to find older data that might be more traceable
   - have gotten a mapping table from HDR but it is to HL7v2, so not helpful
 - Need data
   - different status
   - deleted/entered-in-error
-- TODO: set .category[1]  -> v2-0074#CH

 #### Business Rules